alpha-unito/streamflow/CONTRIBUTING.md

 pip install -r requirements.txt
 ```

-Finally, you can contribute at the codebase and install StreamFlow
+Finally, you can install StreamFlow with the following command
 ```
 pip install .
 ```

+## Continuous Integration

-StreamFlow relies on [GitHub Actions](https://github.com/features/actions) for Continuous Integration and Continuous Distribution.
+StreamFlow relies on [GitHub Actions](https://github.com/features/actions) for Continuous Integration (CI) and Continuous Distribution (CD).
-The maintainers take care of the Continuous Distribution (CD).
+The maintainers take care of the CD pipeline.
 In order to publish a new version of the software on PyPI and Docker Hub distributions, the maintainer only has to augment the version number in the `version.py` file.

 Instead, everyone in the community can contribute to the StreamFlow codebase by opening a Pull Request (PR).
-Many tests are done for the Continuous Integration (CI).
+Running the entire suite of StreamFlow tests is part of the CI pipeline.
 However, it is suggested that some tests be done locally before opening the PR, below it is explained how to do it.

 ### CWL conformance
-StreamFlow complies with the [Common Workflow Language](https://www.commonwl.org/) (CWL) from the 1.0 to 1.2 version.
+StreamFlow complies with all stable versions of the [Common Workflow Language](https://www.commonwl.org/) (CWL) open standard (1.0, 1.1, 1.2).
+Plus, it implements the `cwltool:Loop` extension (see [here](https://cwltool.readthedocs.io/en/latest/loop.html)).
-You can check if your contribution is still standard compliant with the command
+You can check if your PR does not compromise CWL compliance by running the CWL conformance tests suite, using the following command
 ```bash
 ./cwl-conformance-test.sh
 ```